-Students may request an emergency withdrawal when a nonacademic emergency situation occurs, which prevents them from completing their coursework (e.g. severe medical problems, traumatic events) and when the timing or nature of the emergency prevents them from voluntarily withdrawing from their classes.
+Students may request an emergency withdrawal when a nonacademic emergency situation occurs that prevents them from completing their coursework (e.g. severe medical problems, traumatic events) and when the timing or nature of the emergency prevents them from voluntarily withdrawing from their classes.
 Please read below for further details or view the complete Emergency Withdrawal Policy online.
-Application Forms are available in the Office of the Dean of Students.
+Application Forms are available in the office of the Dean of Students.

 Prior to seeking an Emergency Withdrawal, students are encouraged to read the section 1332.40 of the Undergraduate Catalog and section 1314.10 of the Graduate Catalog to see if a Voluntary Withdrawal from courses is more appropriate in their situation.
 As part of the Emergency Withdrawal process, the office of the Dean of Students, the Emergency Withdrawal Committee and the Emergency Withdrawal Appeals and Petitions Committee will consider if the student had the ability to voluntarily withdraw from courses prior to the semester midpoint.

 Emergency Withdrawals are subject to the following restrictions:

 - Students must initiate an application for Emergency Withdrawal no later than two academic years after the semester in which the courses were taken.